MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-pages-overview.md

 ### Instructional text

 The base application has applied instructional text to setup guides and certain other types of page objects.
 Your extensions are expected to also include instructional text to setup guides for the same reason.
+Instructional text can also be created for page fields to describe example values or a short summary.
 For more information, see [InstructionalText Property](../developer/properties/devenv-instructionaltext-property.md).

 ### Example